vortex-particles/vortex-particles.github.io/input_data.md

 Additionally, if the velocity field is to be volume-weighted, the density of the gas particles must be read.

-### The Arepo hdf5 reader
+### The Arepo hdf5 reader (`READER=1`)

 Also included in vortex-p is a reader for Arepo hdf5 output files.
 This reader is activated at [compilation time](get_vortexp#compilation) with the option `READER=1` in the make command.
 It is located in the same `reader.f` file.

-> NOTE: both the Arepo and the GADGET readers should be relatively plug-and-play.
-But, since data formats can change depending on the version and flavour of the code, be sure to check the format of your input data files for possible variations.
+### The MASCLET grid reader (`READER=2`)

+vortex-p allows you to read directly a patch-based hierarchy of AMR grids, as the one used in the MASCLET code.
+This reader is activated at [compilation time](get_vortexp#compilation) with the option `READER=2` in the make command.
+It is located in the same `reader.f` file.

 ### Creating your custom reader subroutine

-You can alter the reader format by creating a couple of custom subroutines in the `reader.f` source file, or directly modifying the `READ_GADGET_UNFORMATTED_NPART` and `READ_GADGET_UNFORMATTED` subroutines.
+You can alter the reader format by creating a couple of custom subroutines in the `reader.f` source file, or directly modifying the `READ_GADGET_UNFORMATTED_NPART` and `READ_GADGET_UNFORMATTED` subroutines for *particle-based code outputs*.
 If creating your own subroutines, you can use the ones for GADGET-unformatted as a template, and do not forget to set the correct calls to the new functions inside the `READ_PARTICLES` subroutine.

+If you want to add a reader for a different *grid-based* code, then adapt the `READ_GRID` subroutine instead (which is present when the `make` command has `INPUT_IS_GRID=1`; this is default when `READER=2`).

+Do not hesitate to [contact us](mailto:david.valles-perez@uv.es) if you need help to add a reader for a different code, or if you have any questions about the reader subroutines.

 #### Contributing